ConnorBaker/2025-planet-nix/main.typ

         scale: ("zero": false),
       ),
     ),
-  ),
+  )),
 )

-== Firefox times vs Nix version

-#nulite.render(
-  width: 100%,
-  height: 100%,
-  mk-vegalite-spec(
-    mark: "boxplot",
-    encoding: (
-      x: (
-        title: "Nix version",
-        field: "info.nixVersion",
-        type: "ordinal",
-      ),
-      y: (
-        title: "GC time (s)",
-        field: "eval.time.gc",
-        type: "quantitative",
-        scale: ("zero": false),
-      ),
-    ),
-  ),
-)

-// #title-slide()
-// #speaker-note[
-//   Nix evaluation performance is a known, long-standing issue to the community.
-//   This talk will cover a benchmarking setup, concessions to that setup made to retain the author's sanity, and ways to improve evaluation performance and their trade-offs.
-// ]

-// = Assumptions #emoji.bookmark

-// #speaker-note[
-//   - Two important assumptions we need to make
-// ]

-// == Nix evaluation performance...

-// #slide[
-//   #pause
-//   1.
-Can improve? #pause
-//     #speaker-note[
-//       - First, we're assuming we can improve the performance of the Nix evaluator
-//       - This assumption is about possibility: does there exist some way to improve performance?
-//     ]
-//     - Historically, yes!
-//     #speaker-note[
-//       - Historically, this has been the case
-//       - Improvements from string interning with a symbol table, special-cased arrays of sizes 0, 1, and 2, and more
-//       - Even improvements to the packaging of Nix itself: after the switch to Meson, building with optimization level three and enabling LTO
-//       - TODO(@ConnorBaker): LINK FOR THE ABOVE PR SO WE CAN QUOTE PERFORMANCE DIFFERENCE
-//       - It's a codebase which has grown organically over time, written in a language which has also grown over time (jab at C++)
-//     ]
-// ][
-//   #pause
-//   2.
-Should improve? #pause
-//     #speaker-note[
-//       - The second assumption is that it is worthwhile to improve the performance of the Nix evaluator
-//       - This assumption is about practicality: for some impelementation change, is it worthwhile to make that change?
-//     ]
-//     - It depends!
-//     #speaker-note[
-//       - As with anything, it depends
-//       - There are always tradeoffs to be made
-//       - For example:
-//         - favoring algorithms efficient in terms of time time but not space
-//         - restricting baseline functionality to acheive greater portability
-//         - selecting complex implementations for performance over maintainability
-//       - The question of whether we *should* make an improvement is going to depend on the nature of the improvement
-//     ]
-// ]

-// #focus-slide[
-//   Discussed improvements are *orthogonal* to those an *optimizing interpreter* provides.
-//   #speaker-note[
-//     - The improvements discussed in this talk are orthogonal to those an optimizing interpreter provides
-//     - An optimizing interpreter is a different approach to the problem of improving evaluation performance
-//     - It is not the focus of this talk, but it is worth mentioning
-//   ]
-// ]

-// = Benchmarking setup #emoji.clock

-// == What do we want to measure?

-// - Space #emoji.sparkles
-// - Time #emoji.hourglass

-// == Why do we want to measure it?

-// - TODO

-// == How will we measure it?

-// - TODO

-// = Data visualization #emoji.chart

-// // Briefly, the setup.
-// // What do we see?

-// == Nix evaluation performance trends

-// - Charts for evaluation performance over time
-// - Discuss axes on which evaluation can be expensive
-//   - Evaluator implementation
-//   - Nix data structures
-//   - Nix expressions

-// == What's with all the garbage?

-// - TODO: benchmarks without GC running and without Boehm entirely
-// - Transition to looking at the actual implementations

-// = Abridged data structures of the evaluator #emoji.helix

-// #speaker-note[
-//   TODO: Where's the narrative?
-//   Should discuss data structures like strings, lists, and attribute sets, and the way people interact with them.
-//   From there, create a small set of high-performance, composable builtins and build on that.
-// ]

-// == Value

-// - Padding, etc.

-// == List

-// - Special-cased for lists of size 0, 1, and 2, which can fit in a Value

-// == Attribute set

-// - TODO: has it changed?
+// == Evaluating `iso_gnome`

+// #nulite.render(
+//   width: 100%,
+//   height: 100%,
+//   mk-vegalite-spec((
+//     transform: (
+//       (
+//         filter: "datum.attrPathString === 'iso_gnome.x86_64-linux'",
+//       ),
+//       (
+//         filter: "datum.runType === 'useBDWGC'",
+//       ),
+//     ),
+//     mark: "boxplot",
+//     encoding: (
+//       x: (
+//         title: "Tag",
+//         field: "info.nixBenchConfig.tag",
+//         type: "ordinal",
+//       ),
+//       // color: (
+//       //   title: "Run type",
+//       //   field: "runType",
+//       //   type: "nominal",
+//       // ),
+//       y: (
+//         title: "Eval time (s)",
+//         field: "eval.cpuTime",
+//         type: "quantitative",
+//         scale: ("zero": false),
+//       ),
+//     ),
+//   )),
+// )

+// == Firefox times vs Nix version

+// #nulite.render(
+//   width: 100%,
+//   height: 100%,
+//   mk-vegalite-spec(
+//     mark: "boxplot",
+//     encoding: (
+//       x: (
+//         title: "Nix version",
+//         field: "info.nixVersion",
+//         type: "ordinal",
+//       ),
+//       y: (
+//         title: "GC time (s)",
+//         field: "eval.time.gc",
+//         type: "quantitative",
+//         scale: ("zero": false),
+//       ),
+//     ),
+//   ),
+// )

+#title-slide()
+#speaker-note[
+  Nix evaluation performance is a known, long-standing issue to the community.
+  This talk will cover a benchmarking setup, concessions to that setup made to retain the author's sanity, and ways to improve evaluation performance and their trade-offs.
+]

+= Assumptions #emoji.bookmark

+#speaker-note[
+  - Two important assumptions we need to make
+]

+== Nix evaluation performance...

+#slide[
+  #pause
+  1. Can improve? #pause
+    #speaker-note[
+      - First, we're assuming we can improve the performance of the Nix evaluator
+      - This assumption is about possibility: does there exist some way to improve performance?
+    ]
+    - Historically, yes!
+    #speaker-note[
+      - Historically, this has been the case
+      - Improvements from string interning with a symbol table, special-cased arrays of sizes 0, 1, and 2, and more
+      - Even improvements to the packaging of Nix itself: after the switch to Meson, building with optimization level three and enabling LTO
+      - TODO(@ConnorBaker): LINK FOR THE ABOVE PR SO WE CAN QUOTE PERFORMANCE DIFFERENCE
+      - It's a codebase which has grown organically over time, written in a language which has also grown over time (jab at C++)
+    ]
+][
+  #pause
+  2. Should improve? #pause
+    #speaker-note[
+      - The second assumption is that it is worthwhile to improve the performance of the Nix evaluator
+      - This assumption is about practicality: for some impelementation change, is it worthwhile to make that change?
+    ]
+    - It depends!
+    #speaker-note[
+      - As with anything, it depends
+      - There are always tradeoffs to be made
+      - For example:
+        - favoring algorithms efficient in terms of time time but not space
+        - restricting baseline functionality to acheive greater portability
+        - selecting complex implementations for performance over maintainability
+      - The question of whether we *should* make an improvement is going to depend on the nature of the improvement ]
+]

+#focus-slide[
+  Discussed improvements are *orthogonal* to those an *optimizing interpreter* provides.
+  #speaker-note[
+    - The improvements discussed in this talk are orthogonal to those an optimizing interpreter provides
+    - An optimizing interpreter is a different approach to the problem of improving evaluation performance
+    - It is not the focus of this talk, but it is worth mentioning ]
+]

+= Benchmarking setup #emoji.clock

+== What do we want to measure?

+- Space #emoji.sparkles
+- Time #emoji.hourglass

+== Why do we want to measure it?

+- TODO

+== How will we measure it?

+- TODO

+= Data visualization #emoji.chart

+// Briefly, the setup.
+// What do we see?

+== Nix evaluation performance trends

+- Charts for evaluation performance over time
+- Discuss axes on which evaluation can be expensive
+  - Evaluator implementation
+  - Nix data structures
+  - Nix expressions

+== What's with all the garbage?

+- TODO: benchmarks without GC running and without Boehm entirely
+- Transition to looking at the actual implementations

+= Abridged data structures of the evaluator #emoji.helix

+#speaker-note[
+  TODO: Where's the narrative?
+  Should discuss data structures like strings, lists, and attribute sets, and the way people interact with them.
+  From there, create a small set of high-performance, composable builtins and build on that.
+]

+== Value

+- Padding, etc.

+== List

+- Special-cased for lists of size 0, 1, and 2, which can fit in a Value

+== Attribute set

+- TODO: has it changed?
 I remember there being two arrays (one for names, one for values), but now it seems to be a vector of tuples.

-// = Possible improvements
+= Possible improvements

-// == Persistent data structures
+== Persistent data structures

-// - TODO
+- TODO
-// - I mean, functional programming language with immutable values so why not benefit from sharing?
+- I mean, functional programming language with immutable values so why not benefit from sharing?
-// - Describe Immer library
+- Describe Immer library

-// == Shrinking `Value`
+== Shrinking `Value`

-// - TODO: Link to branch I have with these changes
+- TODO: Link to branch I have with these changes